 A subset of monitoring controls can be accessed on the dedicated monitor panel.
+See Fig 1.

-The panel features hard controls for main loudspeaker level, cut, dim and stereo.
+The panel features hard controls for main loudspeaker level, Dim, Cut and Stereo.
 The display in the upper left button cell shows the control room monitor level.